Abuse of Elderly or Disabled Adult in Florida

 Because of complex relationships within a family and other issues in these difficult cases, false or exaggerated accusations are common.

-In Florida, financial exploitation of the elderly occurs when a caregiver or relative of an elderly person misuses, withholds or steals the elderly person’s money, property, or valuables for personal advantage or profit.
+In Florida, financial exploitation of the elderly occurs when a caregiver or relative of an elderly person misuses, withholds, or steals the elderly person’s money, property, or valuables for personal advantage or profit.

+Never make a statement without your attorney at your side.
 Your criminal defense attorney is often in the best position to tell your side of the story and present exculpatory evidence that shows your innocence.

 Attorney for Elder Abuse Exploitation in Tampa, FL

-Most of these investigations begin when someone makes a report to the Florida Department of Children and Families regarding any allegation of abuse on a disabled person or an elderly person.
+Most of these investigations begin when someone makes a report to the Florida Department of Children and Families (DCF) regarding any allegation of abuse on a disabled person or an elderly person.
+Such reports of elder abuse to DCF can be made by healthcare professionals such as doctors or nurses, neighbors, or even employees in a nursing home.

-If you are under investigation for any serious criminal offense related to the abuse or financial exploitation of an elderly or disabled person in the greater Tampa Bay area, including Plant City or Tampa in Hillsborough County, St. Petersburg or Clearwater in Pinellas County, New Port Richey or Dade City in Pasco County, or Brooksville in Hernando County, then contact an experienced criminal defense attorney at the Sammis Law Firm to discuss the specific facts of your case.
+If you are under investigation for any criminal offense related to the abuse or financial exploitation of an elderly or disabled person in the greater Tampa Bay area, contact a criminal defense attorney at the Sammis Law Firm to discuss the specific facts of your case.

 Call (813) 250-0500 to discuss your case today.